 - Keep all parts of the body away from the saw chain when the chain saw is operating.
 Before you start the chain saw, make sure the saw chain is not contacting anything.
 A moment of inattention while operating chain saws may cause entanglement of your clothing or body with the saw chain. - Always hold the chain saw with your right hand on the rear handle and your left hand on the front handle.
-Holding the chain saw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the power tool by insulated gripping surfaces only, because the saw chain main contact hidden wiring or its own cord.
-Saw chains contacting as a "live wire may make exposed metal parts of the tool "live" and could give the operator an electric shock.
+Holding the chain saw with a reversed hand configuration increases the risk of personal injury and should never be done. - Hold the power tool by insulated gripping surfaces only, because the saw chain may contact hidden wiring or its own cord.
+Saw chains contacting as a "live" wire may make exposed metal parts of the tool "live" and could give the operator an electric shock.
 Wear safety glasses and hearing protection.
-Further protective equipment for head, hands, - legs and feet is recommended.
-Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - Do not operate a chain saw in a tree.
-Operation of a chain saw while up in a tree may result in personal injury. - Always keep proper footing and operate the chain saw only when standing on fixed, secure and level surface.
+Further protective equipment for head, - hands, legs and feet is recommended.
+Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain.

+Do not operate a chain saw in a tree.
+Operation of a chain saw while up in a tree may result - Do not operate a chain saw in a tree.
+Operation of a chain saw while up in a tree may result in personal injury.
+Always keep proper footing and operate the chain saw only when standing on fixed, - secure and level surface.
 Slippery or unstable surfaces such as ladders may cause a loss of balance or control of the chain saw.

 When cutting a limb that is under tension be alert for spring back.
 When the tension in - the wood fibres is released the spring loaded limb may strike the operator and/or throw the chain saw out of control.